-- a) purity and impurity contents shall be expressed as a percentage by volume (volume fraction, %) unless otherwise noted; - b) calibration gas standards containing the applicable gaseous components may be required to calibrate the analytical instruments used to determine the limiting characteristic levels of the fluid; - c) if required by the customer, the accuracy of the measuring equipment used in preparing these standards shall be traceable to an established institute for standards: - d) analytical equipment shall be operated in accordance with the manufacturer's instructions.
+- calibration gas standards containing the applicable gaseous components may be required to calibrate the analytical instruments used to determine the limiting characteristic levels of the fluid; - if required by the customer, the accuracy of the measuring equipment used in preparing these standards c) shall be traceable to an established institute for standards; - analytical equipment shall be operated in accordance with the manufacturer's instructions.

-7.3 Oxygen purity
+Nitrogen purity 7.3

-The oxygen concentration shall be determined by one of the following methods.
+The nitrogen purity shall be determined by one of the following procedures.